fs-c/royalroad-api/README.md

 ## About

 The module itself exports only a `RoyalRoadAPI` class which, by itself, has no methods.
-All functionality is delegated to service classses which are properties of the exported class.
-This allows for a very concise seperation of concerns, and a modular and atomic approach both to the development and usage of this module.
+All functionality is delegated to service classes which are properties of the `RoyalRoadAPI` instance.
+This allows for a very concise seperation of concerns, and a modular and atomic approach to both the development, and usage of this module.

 ### Responses